rails/rails/actionsystemtest/README.md

     visit users_path
   end

-  test 'creating a new user' do
+  test "creating a new user" do
-    click_on 'New User'
+    click_on "New User"

-    fill_in 'Name', with: 'Arya'
+    fill_in "Name", with: "Arya"

-    click_on 'Create User'
+    click_on "Create User"

-    assert_text 'Arya'
+    assert_text "Arya"
   end
 end
 ```